 - Short-term memory loss

-Some pollutants and bacteria found mainly indoors are related to specific risks, such as asbestosis and Legionnaires’ disease.
+Some pollutants and bacteria found indoors have specific risks.
+Asbestosis and Legionnaires’ disease are the most common.

 Who Is At Risk?